 Aligning financial objectives with sustainability goals

 Investors now play an ever-growing role in shaping a company's decarbonisation journey.
-According to a 2023 study by Morgan Stanley, 85% of individual investors and 95% of asset owners are interested in sustainable investing.
+According to a 2024 study by Morgan Stanley, 77% of individual investors globally continue to be interested in sustainable investing, with 54% planning to increase sustainable investments in the next year.
 These groups increasingly seek assurances that their financial investments align with sustainability objectives and demonstrate a commitment to long-term value creation.

 To resonate with this group, businesses need to consider how they can communicate their decarbonisation strategy in financial terms in order to attract investors and funds that prioritise sustainable practices.
 Including metrics like Return on Sustainability Investment (ROSI) and the integration of environmental, social and governance (ESG) factors, specific to decarbonisation, in financial reporting demonstrates how decarbonisation efforts are contributing to both your environmental impact and long-term financial stability.

-Illustrating this trend is the growth of the Principles for Responsible Investment (PRI), which brings together 2,300 institutional investors, managing more than US$80t in assets – almost half of all professionally managed money globally.
+Illustrating this trend is the growth of the Principles for Responsible Investment (PRI), which brings together over 3,000 institutional investors, managing more than US$121t in assets – almost half of all professionally managed money globally.
 Its signatories pledge to integrate ESG factors into investment decision-making because they believe such integration can reduce risk and increase returns, particularly over the longer term.

 Customers: Building brand loyalty through shared values

 Consumers are more discerning than ever before, actively seeking products and services that reflect their values and share their positions on issues important to them.
-A recent report by Accenture stated that 69% of consumers prefer to support companies that demonstrate social and environmental responsibility.
-Stats like these reveal that today's consumer wants to be part of something bigger, something more than a mere transaction.
-They want to believe in the brands they associate with.
+A recent report by Markstein and Certus Insights highlights that 70% of consumers want to know how the brands they support are addressing social and environmental issues, and 46% pay close attention to these efforts when making purchase decisions.
+Stats like these (and there are plenty of them) reveal that today's consumer wants to be part of something bigger, something more than a mere transaction.
+They want proof of how the brands they associate with are dedicated to sustainability.

 To appeal to this audience, businesses must integrate their decarbonisation initiatives into their brand identity and messaging.
 Storytelling becomes a powerful tool, enabling companies to highlight the positive impact of their efforts on the environment and society.
 Businesses can build an emotional connection with their customers by authentically showcasing their commitment to decarbonisation.
 Engaging with customers through interactive campaigns, surveys, and feedback channels can also foster a sense of ownership in the decarbonisation journey, building an ever-more loyal audience.